rbbtz/fireFlies/README.md

 # fireFlies

-Copy the .js file and paste into the editor playground at https://editor.p5js.org to interact with the code output.
-Or open the .html file for the experience in a web browser.
+Copy the .js file and paste into the editor playground at https://editor.p5js.org or open the .html file for the experience in a web browser.

 Using the p5.js library, this JavaScript program simulates reactive flashing fireflies at night with an interactive particle system displayed on a black canvas that responds to the functions "mouseMoved" and "mouseClicked".